xiameng552180/codingtest/README.md

         Some professors from other departments have the same id as in the CSE department.
         Sort according to the publications.

+level4: Need to add the data.csv to the directory and then run the code.
-level4: When doing the plotting, the time step I use is 50 days.
+       When doing the plotting, the time step I use is 50 days.